omer-ayhan/react-smoothy-scroll/README.md

 <a href="https://www.npmjs.com/package/react-smoothy-scroll"><img src="https://img.shields.io/badge/0.9.2-%20npm-brightgreen" alt="NPM version"></a>

-### Smooth scrolling for React.js with easy to use component
+### Smooth scrolling for React.js with easy to use component(Not supported in React Native)

 #